TheFutonEng/Calico-CNI-Tutorial/README.md

 * Stands up etcd docker container on the etcd node
 * Stands up calico docker containers on the calico nodes which point to the etcd node for their datastore
 * Installs calicoctl on all three VMs
-* Downloads and installed the calico and calico-ipam CNI reference plugins on the calico nodes
+* Downloads and installs the calico and calico-ipam CNI reference plugins on the calico nodes

 # Setup Verification